 Reward Good Behavior

 After visiting the dentist take time and treat the toddler for an ice cream cone or a meal at a fast food restaurant.
 The purpose of doing this is to reward good behavior when visiting the dentist.
-Over time, a toddler may look ahead to seeing the kind and gentle Cosmetic Dentist or any other dentist that they have.
 The toddler will look forward to the next meeting after visiting the dentist's office.

 Talk About Potential Fears